Paracetamol: Adverse effects

+Adverse effects specific to intravenous paracetamol

+Intravenous paracetamol has consistently been shown to have hemodynamic effects, reducing systolic, diastolic, and mean arterial blood pressure.
+In a minority of cases, this side effect has been associated with cardiac arrest.
+Hypotension is hypothesized to occur due to the addition of mannitol in intravenous formulations of paracetamol, which is done to enhance solubility.
+Other side effects specific to IV paracetamol include pain at injection site.

 Overdose

 Overdose of paracetamol is caused by taking more than the recommended maximum daily dose of paracetamol for healthy adults (three or four grams), and can cause potentially fatal liver damage.
 A single dose should not exceed 1000 mg, doses should be taken no sooner than four hours apart, and no more than four doses (4000 mg) in 24 hours.
 While a majority of adult overdoses are linked to suicide attempts, many cases are accidental, often due to the use of more than one paracetamol-containing product over an extended period.

 Paracetamol is hepatotoxic and depletes the stock of the antioxidant glutathione in the liver as glutathione is consumed much faster than it can be replenished.

-Paracetamol toxicity has become the foremost cause of acute liver failure in the United States by 2003, and as of 2005, paracetamol accounted for most drug overdoses in the United States, the United Kingdom, Australia, and New Zealand.
-As of 2004, paracetamol overdose resulted in more calls to poison control centers in the U.S. than overdose of any other pharmacological substance.
-According to the FDA, in the United States, "56,000 emergency room visits, 26,000 hospitalizations, and 458 deaths per year [were] related to acetaminophen-associated overdoses during the 1990s.
-Within these estimates, unintentional acetaminophen overdose accounted for nearly 25% of the emergency department visits, 10% of the hospitalizations, and 25% of the deaths."
+Paracetamol toxicity is one of the leading causes of poisoning in high-income countries, and the foremost cause of acute liver failure in many countries.

 Overdoses are frequently related to high-dose recreational use of prescription opioids, as these opioids are most often combined with paracetamol.
 The overdose risk may be heightened by frequent consumption of alcohol.